 In order to comply with federal and state laws and regulations, UW is required to tag and inventory all capitalized equipment.
 The capitalization threshold increased to $5,000, effective July 1, 2016.
 This threshold, and procedures below, apply to both purchases and fabricated equipment.

 The procedures are meant to supplement the UW policy and provide guidance on CEE’s process.
-For specific details on UW’s inventorial equipment Life Cycle, see UW General Inventory Procedures Manual and Federal Agency Equipment.
+For specific details on UW’s inventorial equipment Life Cycle, see UW General Inventory Procedures Manual.

 Due to compliance regulations, equipment should only be purchased through Ariba.
 Items should not be purchased using a ProCard.
 This includes Machinery and Equipment (M&E) Tax exempt items.